engineyard/ey-docs/pages/full-text-search-with-thinking-sphinx.md

 Thinking Sphinx connects ActiveRecord and the Sphinx search daemon, allowing your application to communicate with a Sphinx server.

-#### To use Sphinx with your application
+## Using Sphinx with your application

 1. Add the Thinking Sphinx gem to your Gemfile for Rails 3 ([[Thinking Sphinx|http://freelancing-god.github.com/ts/en/]]).

-    `gem 'thinking-sphinx', '2.0.3'`
+        gem 'thinking-sphinx', '2.0.3'

 2. Read the page on using [[Custom Chef|custom-chef-recipes]] with AppCloud.

-3. Make the following edits to the [[sphinx default recipe|http://github.com/engineyard/ey-cloud-recipes/tree/master/cookbooks/sphinx]] in cookbooks/sphinx/recipes/default.rb
+3. Make the following edits to the [[sphinx default recipe|http://github.com/engineyard/ey-cloud-recipes/tree/master/cookbooks/sphinx]] in `cookbooks/sphinx/recipes/default.rb`

     * Set your application name.